The man who wants to revolutionise online government services

 But it was partly due to misfortunes happening to people in his life that made him revise his plans.
 He decided his new goal was to move to a different sector of work and become an entrepreneur.
 "I plan my career in five-year increments.
 The next goal was a startup in a growth area."

 Gasteiger felt ready, but a business idea had not occurred to him yet.
 To get some inspiration, he took a trip to a startup conference in Bangkok.
-"The young people were bursting with ideas", he recollects with enthusiasm.
+"The young people were bursting with ideas," he recollects with enthusiasm.

 A further trip to California and Silicon Valley really opened his eyes.
 After talking with the then head of innovation at the Swisscom outpost in Palo Alto he realised that blockchain technology was going to be the next big thing.
 This encryption and security technology could not only change the banking world fundamentally, the 44-year-old believed, but also government.

 "Switzerland operates in decentralised mode, just like blockchain technology, so they should be a good fit," he says.

 Security as a killer argument

 Things moved fast.
 In 2015 he started "Nexussquared" – a startup incubator, dealing with the blockchain field.
 Then the tech nomad took off for what he calls the digital model country: Estonia.
 On a visit to the capital, Tallinn, Gasteiger was taken with the singlemindedness with which the small Baltic nation is implementing a "digital first" strategy.

 Since then he has been working with Kaspar Korjus, who heads the innovative e-residency programme.
-Politics has always interested Gasteiger, and he was for a time a member of the business-oriented Liberal Democratic Party of Switzerland.
+Politics has always interested Gasteiger, and he was for a time a member of the business-oriented Radical Party of Switzerland.

 His mission takes patience and courage – and a dose of naïveté.
 Anyone who follows digital developments in Switzerland knows the obstacles.
 The list of failed projects is a long one: when it comes to e-government, Switzerland does badly in international rankings.

 The “suisseID” project never quite got underway, and “e-collecting”, the digital signature proposal for initiatives and referendums, has just been shelved by the Swiss government.

-Just recently, on the other hand, the “vote éléctronique” project to bring in an e-voting system has been revived; the federal government had pulled the plug in 2015 citing security concerns.
+Just recently, on the other hand, the “vote éléctronique” project to bring in an e-voting system has been revived; the Swiss government had pulled the plug in 2015 citing security concerns.

 The word security gets Gasteiger worked up.
 "When people from government and universities come along with their so-called killer argument that something is not secure enough – then online banking would never have been introduced," he says.

 It is just scaremongering, he adds, and it makes him mad.
 First try it and then see, is his motto.
 In Switzerland there is no lack of brains, he says, but there is a lack of political will and understanding.

 Gasteiger admits readily enough that he has approached the issue naïvely and without preconceived ideas.

 First, he had to read his way around the topic.
 He speaks quietly but very fast.
 The high tempo is to be ascribed to his Mediterranean ancestry, he says.
 According to himself, he combines Swiss quality thinking with the Italian temperament.

 Still an unknown quantity in Bern